tu-team/2/doc/emotions/affective and appraisal aspects/appraisal_coping_high_level_emotions_aspects.md

 1. Disgust - is understood as low level hard-coded predicate to protect system.
 1. Shame/humiliation this complex affect that appeared to be latest in evolutional process of humans is triggered when system is prevented from getting new interesting information.

 Conscious appraisal is more complex and includes learned rules.
-It is based no Scherer sequential appraisal approach [appraisal_as_sequential_checking].
+It is based no Scherer sequential appraisal approach [appraisal_considered_as_a_process].
 We adopted Scherer's sequential checks to Plutchik "Wheel of emotion" [natureofemotions] model.
 Complete set of conscious appraisal predicates are listed in appendix.
 Conscious appraisal algorithm contains 4 steps of appraisal objective checks:

 1. Relevance check including: novelty check, intrinsic pleasantness check, goal relevance.
 1. Implication check including: causal attribution check, outcome probability check, discrepancy from expectation check, goal/need conduciveness check, urgency check.